vpenso/scripts/docs/ansible.md

 ANSIBLE_HOSTS=<file>
 ```

 The **inventory** defines nodes, groups of nodes including connection information and node related variables.
-This information is store to plain text files eventually structured within a directory tree:
+This information is stored to plain text files eventually structured within a directory tree:

 ```
 [<group>]                                      # group definition